-The amendments will have no impact on the consolidated financial statements.
+The amendments will have no impact on the financial statements.

-As at the date of drawing up these consolidated financial statements, the amendment has not yet been approved by the European Union.
-The Group intends to apply the changes as of the date of entry into force established by the EU.
+As at the date of drawing up these financial statements, the amendment has not yet been approved by the European Union.
+The Company intends to apply the changes as of the date of entry into force established by the EU.